jtj/srcclr_gradle_training_lab/README.md

 When the application starts, open a browser and go to http://localhost:8080/ You should see a success message that says "Greetings from srcclr!"

-Congratulations!
-You have learned how to setup srcclr to scan your application for dependency vulnerabilities.
+**Congratulations!
+You have learned how to setup srcclr to scan your application for dependency vulnerabilities.**

+> More information on how to use srcclr can be found here: https://srcclr.help/docs